Things You Can’t Miss in Central Otago!

 Queenstown is on the top of most travellers’ bucket lists when they come to New Zealand so we really don’t need to give it much of an introduction.
 In the “Adrenaline Capital of New Zealand,” you really won’t get bored with the likes of bungy jumping, skydiving, jet boating, luging, canyoning swinging, paragliding, rafting and so much more going on!
 For our picks on the things you can’t miss in Queenstown, head on over to our must-do list for Queenstown.

 Cromwell is known as the “Fruit Bowl of the South” thanks to all its orchards and vineyards.
 However, the Central Otago town has another (and perhaps more exciting) claim to fame which is the Highlands Motorsport Park.
 Hop into one of their supercars and experience an international standard race track.
-Or race your mates on their 650m go-karting track.
+Or race your mates on their 650m (2,133ft) go-karting track.
+See more activities in the area using the 10 Damn Good Things to Do in Cromwell.

 As you’ve guessed, gold mining was kind of a big deal in the Central Otago region.
 Did you know that you can still find gold in the rivers today?
 Check out the Goldfields Mining Centre along the stunning Kawarau River gorge where you can pan for gold, do a guided or self-guided tour of the historic gold mining equipment (while getting awesome views of the river gorge), and more!